jeremyButtler/bioTools/README.md

 My general libraries.

-genLib is for general libraries that do not have a specific task.
+- genLib is for general libraries that are not related to biology.
+- genBio is for general biology tasks

-genAln is for alignment tasks.
+- genAln is for alignment tasks, such as pairwise aligners or primer scanning (biology)
+- genClust is for clustering our grouping tasks (biology)

 # TODO: